Coronavirus – changes in the way we are working

 Tuesdays: 9.00am to 5pm for assessments and supervision.
 Wheelchair access to building.

-FEES – low cost counselling & pyschotherapy in Richmond
+FEES – low cost counselling & pyschotherapy

 The RCPS provides low cost counselling and psychotherapy to people in need.